invitepeople/slate/source/includes/_tickets.md

 ```

-Use this endpoint to get a specific Ticket.
+Use this endpoint to update a Ticket.

 ### HTTP Request